juareisa000/Guide-to-Setup-GH-Pages/README.md

 > you should see a horizontal content bar that says the # of lines, the # of bytes,

-> and on the far right, has a few buttons and icons.
+> and on the far right, there's a few buttons and icons.

 ***
 > **Click** the *pencil* icon.